• Skip to primary navigation

 Notes

-As of March 13, 2021, you will see that there are now two methods to this recipe - and here's why.
-As a recipe developer, it's in my nature to keep trying to make things better.
-However, my first method for corned beef is so delicious and so popular that it makes no sense to just do away with it.
+As of March 13, 2021, you will see that this recipe has two different methods - and here's why.
+As a recipe developer, it's my nature to keep trying to improve things.
+However, my first method for corned beef is so delicious and popular that it makes no sense to just do away with it.
 I would hate to ruin someone's day who is not about change like I am.
+Plus, my wife insisted.

 So I chose to add a new method rather than replace the old one.
 Method 1 removes the fat layer for a leaner cut and lighter meal, while method 2 uses the fat layer to create a crispy layer.
-It really is just a matter of preference.
-I will update the entire post soon with new process shots, but the video now shows both methods.
+It is just a matter of preference.
+The video shows both methods.

-3. Leftover corned beef can be stored in the fridge for 3 to 4 days or freeze for 2 to 3 months.
+3. Leftover corned beef can be stored in the fridge for 3 to 4 days or frozen for 2 to 3 months.

 FAQs

 Is zero minutes really correct for the veggies?
 Yes.
 They will cook as the pressure cooker is coming up to pressure.
-They will be fully cooked and tender, but not mushy, once the pressure cooker beeps.
+Once the pressure cooker beeps, it will be fully cooked and tender but not mushy.

 Nutrition